Nurses Revision

 This document formalizes the supervisor's commitment to guide and support the student throughout the research study.
 It outlines their responsibilities and dedication to the process.

-I ONG GRACE hereby agreed to serve as a supervisor of the research study for AKITENG DEBORAH.
-I pledged to commit myself, devoted time, provided all the necessary guidance, and act professionally throughout the process of the study.
+I Ong Grace hereby agree to serve as a Supervisor of the research study for Muhindo George.
+I pledge to commit myself, devote time, provide all the necessary guidance, and act professionally throughout the process of the study.

 LIST OF ABBREVIATIONS/ACRONYMS